Valuing Sense of Place

 Page editor: Michele Archie

-Scroll down farther to see some references about sense of place—how to use it, how to lose it.
+• References about sense of place—how to use it, how to lose it, and how to understand its value.

 Fields of endeavor that benefit from sense of place: